What you should know:

 “Some plans will let you go to your own dental provider, but others may have a network of dental providers you must stay within in order to receive their benefits,” Pruemm says.

-You can read the Explanation of Benefits included in the plan documents to see what benefits a specific plan offers.
+You can read the Evidence of Coverage included in the plan documents to see what benefits a specific plan offers.

-Plans also vary widely in the level of cost sharing provided for dental benefits.
-For instance, some plans may cover all costs for preventative care while others may charge a small fee per visit, such as $5 for each service.
-Some plans may charge a flat coinsurance rate for more extensive services, but these can range from 20% to 70%, while other plans charge flat copayments instead.
+Plans also vary widely in the level of cost sharing for dental benefits.
+For instance, some plans may cover all costs for preventative care while others may charge a small fee, such as $5 for each service.
+Some plans may charge a coinsurance rate for more extensive services, but these can range from 20% to 70%, while other plans charge fixed copayments instead.

 Which Medicare Advantage Plans Offer Dental Coverage?